obsproject/obs-studio/docs/sphinx/reference-sources.rst

      from creating an audio feedback loop.
 This is primarily only used with desktop audio capture sources.

+   - **OBS_SOURCE_CAP_DISABLED** - This source type has been disabled
+     and should not be shown as a type of source the user can add.

+   - **OBS_SOURCE_CAP_OBSOLETE** - This source type is obsolete and
+     should not be shown as a type of source the user can add.
+     Identical to *OBS_SOURCE_CAP_DISABLED*.
+Meant to be used when a source has changed in some way (mostly defaults/properties), but you want to avoid breaking older configurations.
+Basically solves the problem of "I want to change the defaults of a source but I don't want to break people's configurations"

 .. member:: const char *(*obs_source_info.get_name)(void *type_data)

    Get the translated name of the source type.